FAA Hiring Events

 Air Carrier

-- Above requirements + ATP
+- Above requirements + ATP with multi-engine land or commercial with instrument airplane rating

 - 1 yr.+ as pilot of a multi-engine aircraft with 12,500 lbs.+ takeoff weight

-All operations positions require a valid 2nd class medical
+All operations positions require a valid 2nd class medical.

 What you need to qualify: